 A global collaboration for patient safety

-Members of the WHO Programme for International Drug Monitoring share the vision of safer and more effective use of medicines, and work nationally and collaborate internationally to monitor the safety of medicines.
+Members of the WHO Programme for International Drug Monitoring share the vision of safer use of medicines and vaccines, and work nationally and collaborate internationally to monitor the safety of medicines.
 UMC is the WHO Collaborating Centre for International Drug Monitoring.

 Two patient advocates at a panel discussion with Dr Mariângela Simão, Assistant Director-General, WHO, at the 50th anniversary of the WHO PIDM at WHO headquarters in Geneva, 2018.
 Photo: Alexandra Hoegberg/UMC